The Basics

 The Runner

 Runners are self-hosted execution agents, that you deploy in a manner and place of your choosing.
-Runners use bearer tokens to establish a long-lived, authenticated Websocket connection with snapcd.io.
+Runners use bearer tokens to establish a long-lived, authenticated Websocket connection with the Server.
 Runners pick up jobs and report back via this connection.
 A Runner is associated with a Service Principal on your Organization.

 Terraform Provider